2022 | 2023 Season

 FEB 9 – INDUSTRY NETWORKING EVENING

 Come get to know Opera Parallèle’s work, blending technology, animation and other art forms to tell relevant, contemporary stories in unexpected ways.
 OP partners with many organizations like The Transgender District, Ruth’s Table and SFJAZZ to welcome all communities to opera.

 OP adapted Everest, an opera based on the 1996 climbing tragedy, into a graphic novel film in 2021.
 This innovative project utilizing cutting edge facial mapping technology was generously supported by Adobe and distributing producer Dallas Opera, winning a creative achievement award at the Arizona International Film Festival.

 Join colleagues and members of our board for an industry-only evening for our Bay Area tech and legal friends on THURSDAY FEB 9, at 5pm.
-Experience an exclusive showing of our next chapter, Everest: An Immersive Experience, followed by a networking reception at LOST RESORT.
+Experience an exclusive showing of our next chapter, Everest: An Immersive Experience.

 Use the code OPFRIEND to access tickets for this exclusive evening.

 Librettist Gene Scheer IN Conversation with Beck Weathers